HDMS Justitia (1707): Construction and design

 Justitia was constructed at Nyholm Dockyard to a design by Ole Judichær.
-She was launcehd on 1 December 1703.
+She was launched on 1 December 1703.
 She was 168 ft 0 in long with a beam of 44 ft 6 in and a draught of 18 ft 0 in(forward).
 Her complement was 725 men.
-Her armament was 70-86 guns.
+Her armament was 70 to 86 guns.

 Career

 1710–1720

 In the long ongoing Great Northern War Sweden had finally lost the Baltic States to Russia in 1710, and sought to maintain its hold on the southern Baltic coast of Pomerania at Stralsund.
 Denmark determined to thwart Sweden's intentions.
-From March 1710 Justitia was the flagship of Vice Admiral Niels Lavritzen Barfoed, whose squadron formed part of General-Admiral Gyldenløve's Danish fleet which established a blockade of Stralsund in 1711.
+From March 1710 Justitia was the flagship of Vice Admiral Niels Lavritzen Barfoed, whose squadron formed part of General Admiral Gyldenløve's Danish fleet which established a blockade of Stralsund in 1711.
 Her captain at this time was Lauritz Valkendorf.
-The town and area of Stralsund was also under siege from the land by Danish and Russian, Saxon and Prussian land forces.
-See Siege of Stralsund (1711–1715).
+The town and area of Stralsund was also under siege from the land by Danish and Russian, Saxon and Prussian forces.